 Formation process of natural asphalt lake

-Simply, natural asphalt is a substance that has been produced underground, under pressure for millions of years.
+Simply, natural asphalt or natural bitumen is a substance that has been produced underground, under pressure for millions of years.
 It releases itself to the surface for a variety of reasons, including failures at different levels of the Earth’s crust.
 The result is the formation of natural asphalt lakes.
 Fractures at different levels of the earth also occur due to natural disasters such as earthquakes and landslides.

 But as we have said, limited countries have access to such resources.
 Iran, along with Canada, Iraq, Australia, Venezuela, and Russia, are benefitted from this blessing.